|Indices to local census returns|

 The Port Hope section of the Canada Directory for 1857-1858, providing the names and addresses of "professional and business men, and of the principal inhabitants".

 The Port Hope Archives received the 1913 Port Hope assessment roll in the spring of 2009 from the Cobourg & District Historical Society Archives.
-Thanks to Janet Snelgrove for transcribing it.
+Thanks to the late Janet Snelgrove for transcribing it.

 Tells whether the person listed was an owner or tenant.